hexanal/fredmercy-blog/src/content/en/home.md

 ## welcome!

-I build stuff, mostly websites like this one.
+I like to build stuff, mostly websites like this one.
 This is my personal website.

 These days, I work as a developer at
 <a href="https://cossette.com" target="_blank" rel="noopener noreferrer">Cossette</a>, in beautiful <a href="https://www.openstreetmap.org/#map=19/45.49977/-73.57726&layers=N" target="_blank" rel="noopener noreferrer">Montréal</a>.\